-Perhaps you are happily configuring a cloud server or following along in an online tutorial, and you end up, by accident or by necessity (I’m looking at you, Minimal Install), having to use a text editor like Vi or Vim.
+Perhaps you are happily configuring a virtual private server or following along in an online tutorial, and you end up, by accident or by necessity (I’m looking at you, Minimal Install), having to use a text editor like Vi or Vim.
 Do you break out into a cold sweat?
 Do you get the shakes?
 Do you feel the uncontrollable urge to flip the desk?

 It happens.
 Vim (I’ll be using “Vim” from here on out, since these tips can be used in either Vi or Vim) can be a confusing landscape to navigate.
 Devotees may swear by it, but for most of you, it is the text editor of the Beast and should be avoided at all costs.
 Except when it can’t.
 For those situations, this quick reference will try to help you navigate your way back to what must seem like much saner pastures.